ferrous-systems/embedded-rust-and-serde/README.md

-# Embedded Rust in Fifteen Minutes
+# Embedded Rust and Serde: A Love Story

-emBO++ Conference, March 16th 2019
+Meeting Embedded, November 13th 2019

 * requires pandoc and [just]